T4GC-Official/frappe-deployment-doc/README.md

 ```sh
   sudo apt-get install -y wkhtmltopdf
 ```
-* Note: If there is any problem like: Invalid wkhtmltopdf version /n PDF generation may not work as expected. /n Please contact your system manager to install correct version. /n Correct version : wkhtmltopdf 0.12.x (with patched qt).
+* Note: If there is any problem like: Invalid wkhtmltopdf version \n PDF generation may not work as expected. /n Please contact your system manager to install correct version. /n Correct version : wkhtmltopdf 0.12.x (with patched qt).
 Follow these steps:

 ```sh
 source ~/.profile